oven-sh/bun/README.md

 }
 ```

-## Creating a Discord bot with Bun
+## Creating a Discord bot with bun

 ### Application Commands